Interdisciplinary Studies

 Inspired by A Mind Spread Out on the Ground by Alicia Elliott, this eight-week excursion course will explore the intersectional effects of colonialism, sexism, racism, and poverty.
 Following travel, each student will develop and facilitate an action project related to the themes of the excursion.

-IDS 201: Step Into the World
+IDS 201: Step into the World